Philia-ecs/Philia1.0/README.md

 - It takes into account the temporal dynamics to analyze the short- and long-term effects of economic policies.

 ## Files and Running the program
-To run the model in EVIEWS, you just need to launch 00-philia.
+To run the model in EVIEWS, you just need to launch the executable module 00-philia.prg.

 Philia 1.0 Instructions.pdf shows the steps to run the Philia 1.0 Program with screenshots

-Philia1.0.zip include all the code modules.
+Philia 1.0.zip include all the code modules.

 Philia-PRGM.docx displays the entire program by module in a WORD file.

 Technicalappendix_PHILIA.docx describes the SFC model and all the equations.

+User Manual-Philia.pdf explains how the SFC model Philia 1.0 can be used.

 For each module, two files are available VP (for VARIABLES AND PARAMETERS) and EQ (for EQUATIONS).